 The cable management options in the NZXT H510 Elite are also really comprehensive which is why this case makes it to our list of best mid-tower cases for water cooling.
 These include routing covers, tie-downs and plenty of room for hiding cables behind the motherboard tray.
 Simply put, this case is the perfect balance between functionality, performance and aesthetics.

-The Rosewill Cullinan PX is a pricey full tower PC case that’s designed for water cooling.
+The Rosewill Cullinan PX Mini is a pricey full tower PC case that’s designed for water cooling.
 It has a rugged design with a professional look to it.
 It can handle up to three 360mm radiators, offers the ability to add a D-DCTek reservoir and rail kits, and has removable dust filters.

-This case has four USB ports, integrated cable management, water cooling support, and it’s compatible with ATX, m-ATX, and E-ATX motherboards.
+This case has two USB ports, integrated cable management, water cooling support, and it’s compatible with ATX, m-ATX, and E-ATX motherboards.
 There are also eight tool-less 5.25-inch bays with one 2.5 inch bay along with six 3.5 inches hard drive cages that can house eight drives.

 The Cullinan PX isn’t just about looks either; it can house any mid-to-high-end gaming PC comfortably.